What is the Eugene Lang College/Global Citizen Year fellowship?

 Eugene Lang College The New School for Liberal Arts is an accredited institution.

-Is it possible to transfer the credits I earn during the
+Is it possible to transfer the credits I earn during the Lang/Global Citizen Year

-Lang/Global Citizen Year fellowship to another college
+fellowship to another college or university?

-What is the cost of the program, and am I eligible for financial
+What is the cost of the program, and am I eligible for financial aid?

 Participants in the Lang/Global Citizen Year program are considered fully matriculated New School students, which means the cost of the fellowship is the same as the cost of tuition at Eugene Lang College for that academic year.
 Lang/Global Citizen Year Fellows will be regarded and registered as fully matriculated Eugene Lang College undergraduates during the Lang/Global Citizen Year program and will maintain their eligibility for scholarships, loans and other financial aid available to all regularly enrolled Eugene Lang College students in accordance with The New School's regulations and policies for off-campus study.
 All financial aid awarded to Eugene Lang College students will be administered by the Financial Aid Office at The New School.